Employees are more stressed in their jobs than they were during the depths of the pandemic, according to a new survey released this week by Gallup.

 What's more, the poll shows that time off and workplace safety did not contribute to workplace stress in a meaningful way.
 That means, you can't just throw vacation time at employees and expect their moods to change.

 But you also can't ignore the issue.
 Whereas higher stress can sap productivity, reducing it can improve it--not to mention overall job satisfaction.

 Here are three ways you can help:

 1. Pay up and cross train.

 When you can, pay up.
-If employees are dissatisfied by their salaries and opportunities for growth, raises and promotions can have a positive effect on morale and stress.
-Unfortunately, these moves aren't always feasible--so in those instances, a one-time bonus for workers can be worth the cost, according to BambooHR's director of HR, Cassie Whitlock.
+If employees are dissatisfied with their salaries and opportunities for growth, raises and promotions can have a positive effect on morale and stress.
+Unfortunately, these moves aren't always feasible--so in those instances, a one-time bonus for workers can be worth the cost, according to BambooHR's director of HR Cassie Whitlock.
 Also, cross-functional job training in different parts of a business can help some employees feel like they're getting more from their jobs.

 2. Go beyond PTO.

 Prioritizing mental health in the workplace itself has also been a challenge for many companies: Another survey published in August by Vancouver-based workforce analytics company Visier found that a staggering 89 percent of U.S. employees have experienced burnout in the past year.

 According to that survey, increasing time off may not be enough to eradicate burnout--and in Gallup's poll, 78 percent of employees were already "completely" or "somewhat" satisfied by the amount of vacation time offered.
 Instead, it may be more fruitful for employers to make improvements to workflow practices to better optimize employee workloads.

 3. Check in on workflow.